-(2) Represents the junior subordinated notes, SBA 7(a) loan-backed notes, and borrowed funds from the Federal Reserve through the PPPLF.
+(2) Represents the junior subordinated notes and SBA 7(a) loan-backed notes.

 8. STOCK-BASED COMPENSATION PLANS

 On April 3, 2015, the Company's board of directors (the "Board of Directors") unanimously approved the Company's 2015 Equity Incentive Plan (the "2015 Equity Incentive Plan"), which was approved by the Company's stockholders.
 Under the 2015 Equity Incentive Plan, the Company granted awards of restricted shares of Common Stock to each of the independent members of the Board of Directors as follows: